safellama/plexiglass/README.md

 > [!NOTE]
 > Plexiglass is open-source: Please leave a star to support the project! ⭐

-## What is Adversarial Machine Learning?

-Adversarial machine learning tricks AI models into making errors by subtly altering input data.

 ## Installation

 The first experimental release is version `0.0.1`.